VaeiFork/TurnInPlace/README.md

 > [!CAUTION]
 > There are 2 engine bugs introduced with 5.6 that affects this plugin.
 > <br><br>1.
 Root motion extraction does not work, you cannot use modifiers that extract root motion to curves, which this plugin requires.
-Epic has not fixed this yet, and may not be aware of it (but I'm taking care of that now)
+[This has been fixed targeting 5.6.1, you can cherry-pick the commit](https://github.com/EpicGames/UnrealEngine/commit/a5733e0b7229)
 > <br>2.
 Exponential net smoothing mode causes vertical translation jitter while rotating and stationary.
 This is already fixed on `ue5-main` so will be resolved by 5.7 at the latest (hopefully also in a 5.6 hotfix)

 > [!WARNING]